 Welcome to Brand Breakdown, a series of comprehensive yet easy-to-digest guides to your favorite companies, with insights and information you won’t find on the average About page.

 Today, Ray-Ban operates from within the international eyewear conglomerate Luxottica in Milan, Italy.
 Luxottica also owns several other famous brands like Persol, Oliver Peoples, Arnette and Prada Eyewear, as well as the retailers LensCrafters, Sunglass Hut and Pearl Vision, among others.
-Thanks to such a robust backing, Ray-Ban is able to offer a wider variety of stylish sunglasses than ever before, including dozens of models for men and women and enough color and material options to make you dizzy.
+Thanks to such a robust backing, Ray-Ban is able to offer a wider variety of stylish sunglasses than ever before, including nearly one hundred models for men and women and enough color and material options to make you dizzy.
 But if you just want some classic shades and the spins are starting to set in, you’re in luck — this buying guide is meant to help you pick the right shades for your style and eye-protection needs.
+This isn't every pair Ray-Ban sells, but it's a hell of a start.

 Find The Right Model For You